Silverware-Games/Hundred-Bullets-Issues/README.md

 Issue Tracker for https://hundredbullets.com

-Use [https://github.com/Silverware-Games/war-tainted-falls-issues/issues](https://github.com/Silverware-Games/Hundred-Bullets-Issues/issues) to submit an idea or a bug report.
+Use [Hundred Bullets Issue Tracker](https://github.com/Silverware-Games/Hundred-Bullets-Issues/issues) to submit an idea or a bug report.
 You should be signed into GitHub.

 Rules: